Soon

 And through the numerous cut-outs one is faced with the Other as a visitor through the bodies of the Pygmies.

-Image side of The Other / on location in the Vreugdehof, Amsterdam / photo AT
+Image side of the Other / on location in the Vreugdehof, Amsterdam / photo AT

-Text side of The Other / on location in the Vreugdehof, Amsterdam / photo AT
+Text side of the Other / on location in the Vreugdehof, Amsterdam / photo AT

 127 Eyes - Rich Amsterdam / on location in the Vreugdehof, Amsterdam / photo AT